ECHOES FROM ELAINE

 THE LONG SHADOW OF A MASSACRE

-A film about old wounds and the audacity to heal
+A film about facing history and healing old wounds

 WATCH THE TRAILER